 Green Marine program results – which are public and available on their website - determine members’ rankings for each performance indicator on a 1-to-5 scale.
 Level 1 constitutes the monitoring of regulations, while Level 5 indicates leadership and excellence.

-Scale of 1-5, with 5 representing leadership & excellence and 4 representing introduction of new technologies.
+Scale of 1-5, with 5 representing leadership & excellence.